shaundatta/shaundatta.github.io/_pages/about.md

 I am a PhD student in the Computer Science Theory Group at Stanford University, where I'm fortunate to be advised by [Adam Bouland](https://theory.stanford.edu/~abouland/).
 Previously, I was an undergraduate in Physics and Mathematics with Computer Science at MIT.
 During the 2018-9 academic year I was a member of [Michael Wolf](https://www.math.cit.tum.de/en/math/people/professors/wolf-michael/)'s group at [TUM](https://www.tum.de/en/), where I was supported by a DAAD research grant, and in the spring of 2022 I was a visiting doctoral student with [Matthias Christandl](https://www.math.ku.dk/english/staff/?pure=en/persons/475476) at [QMATH](https://qmath.ku.dk/) in Copenhagen.
 I was a research intern at IBM Quantum in 2022 and Intel Labs in 2019.
 In 2024 and again in 2025, I was a [long-term visitor](https://simons.berkeley.edu/people/shaun-datta) at the Simons Institute for its program on [Quantum Algorithms, Complexity, and Fault Tolerance](https://simons.berkeley.edu/programs/quantum-algorithms-complexity-fault-tolerance) and the [Summer Cluster on Quantum Computing](https://simons.berkeley.edu/programs/summer-cluster-quantum-computing-2025).
 I am grateful to be supported by an NSF Graduate Research Fellowship and a [Gerald J. Lieberman Fellowship](https://vpge.stanford.edu/fellowships-funding/gerald-j-lieberman-fellowship).

+In the fall, I will join [Henry Yuen's group](https://www.henryyuen.net/) at Columbia University as a Postdoctoral Research Scientist.

 Much of my research centers on the nexus of quantum complexity theory and near-term quantum computation.
 I am also animated by questions in quantum simulation and quantum learning theory.